 Fear not.
 After all the testing in the laboratory to see if said feces bacteria can survive stomach acid, bile, and loss of oxygen, and have the ability to cling to human cells in the digestive track while dueling with potential pathogens and not harming its human host in the process, those who remain victorious are used for probiotic development.
 The end result is far, far removed from that sweet little baby’s behind.

 This book is filled with fascinating tidbits.
-From hygiene to beauty products, health, food, diet, childcare and yes, even sex, the author does a bang-up job of explaining how germs impact us for the good or ill, where they come from, how they live (and die), how they protect us, and how to avoid their harm.
+From hygiene to beauty products, health, food, diet, childcare and yes, even sex, the author does a bang-up job of explaining how germs impact us for good or ill, where they come from, how they live (and die), how they protect us, and how to avoid their harm.
 And he does so in a highly readable, entertaining yet informative fashion.

 If you want to live in harmony with those 137 trillion freeloaders that you’re harboring, read this book.

 It sounds like a fascinating book.
 It’d be good to know a bit more about bacteria given that they are around us, on us and in us.